Pure-the-Language/Pure/README.md

 - [ ] (Core) Enhance "Arguments" with all kinds of command line argument utilities like Elixir and how we usually use it.

 ## Technicalities

+Key concept: Core is scope-less, one should consider all loaded scripts are executed "in-memory" inside one big giant scope, as Pure is intended for short ad-hoc scripting.
+This is especially true with regard to how `Include()` is implemented at the moment - Include functions as a macro and executes the codes from specified path in "current" scope.

 ### URGENT